-Each hair follicle lives in a cycle consisting of a long period of growth followed by a relatively short period of rest.
+Each hair follicle lives in a cycle of a long period of growth, followed by a relatively short period of rest.
 During the rest period the hair is still attached to the hair follicle, but it is not growing.
-After the resting phase the hair is shed and a newer hair begins to grow, thus, starting a new hair growth cycle.
+After the resting phase the hair is shed and a newer hair begins to grow, starting a new hair growth cycle.

-There is a genetic predisposition of each hair follicle to follow a particular pattern of growth and rest.
-Hair follicles are programmed to stop producing hair and spend more time in the resting stage with the progression of age.
+Genetics determine hair follicles' pattern of growth and rest.
+As we age, hair follicles are programmed to stop producing hair and spend more time in the resting stage.

 The growth cycle of a hair consists of 3 stages: